so, the stones: brash, brassy rock gods or bloated, pathetic blues thieves?

 i don't think it's possible to love the stones and not, at the very least, *like* jagger's voice. it's very non-threatening: you can shout along with the music and never have to worry about sounding worse than him. he's one of those singers i wish would always shout because they're voices are really awful when they sing, though he wasn't totally without his charms as a singer.

 Dan, the original question was: "brash, brassy rock gods or bloated, pathetic blues thieves?" and...
 Ally said they'd turned into duds merely by sticking around so long.
 So, I was just addressing two ideas at once.
 (First of all, how could they be bloated?
 They're all scrawny mofos!)
 As far as the self-indulgent speil, what I meant was that they stayed true to their formula, making decent blues rock music.
 Yes, I know the whole rebellious schtick is self-indulgent, being that they do what they wanna do, etc., but I meant, they never produced some barely-even- music artistic piece of crap halfassedly, like so many other bands.
 Sure, you could say "Their Satanic Majesties Request" is a self- indulgent piece of crap, but I happen to like it quite a bit and it's not too different from their other stuff.
 "2000 Man" is a great tune off "Satanic", covered decently by a punk band called the Groovie Ghoulies and "Summer Romance" off the 1981 "Emotional Rescue" is a great tune covered by another punk band called New Bomb Turks.
 If you listen to both cover tunes, without any prior knowledge of the Rolling Stones, you'd swear they were from the same album, probably made in the late '70's.
 And yet, those two songs span almost 20 years.
 Point being, their "artsy-fartsy" stuff *and* their later "dud" material are still, basically, the same great kind of rock and roll as ever.
-Now, THAT was a tangent, Dan!― , Thursday, 22 March 2001 01:00 (twenty-four years ago)
+Now, THAT was a tangent, Dan!― , Thursday, 22 March 2001 01:00 (twenty-five years ago)

 and...